 Medicare Advantage plans also continue to expand the availability of extra services, particularly for the 73 percent of beneficiaries who have chronic health conditions.
 These benefits may include meals at home, transportation to health appointments, nutrition counseling or safety improvements to your home.
 Not all MA plans offer these benefits, so look carefully at the coverage descriptions on the plan-finder site.

 Average monthly premiums for Medicare Advantage plans are expected to drop in 2022 to an average of $19, and Part D prescription drug premiums are slated to increase slightly to an average of $33 a month.
 These are just estimates.
 Actual premiums and out-of-pocket costs vary for MA and Part D plans based on which plan you select, what it covers and where you live.
-CMS has not yet announced 2022 premiums and deductibles for parts A and B.
+The Part B premium will be $170.10 starting in January.
+The annual Part B deductible will be $233.
+The Part A premium for those people who have not worked enough years to qualify for a free premium will be $499 and the Part A deductible for each hospital admission will be $1,556.